WillOram/AzureAD-incident-response/README.md

 ### Hunt for the compromise of privileged accounts

--   **Review accounts in privileged Azure AD roles** to identify any accounts added to privileged roles by the attacker.
+-   **Review accounts in privileged Azure AD and Exchange roles to identify any accounts added to privileged roles by the attacker**, including whether guest accounts and accounts used by third-parties have been added to privileged roles.

--   **Review privileged Exchange accounts** to identify any accounts added to privileged roles by the attacker.

 -   **Review Azure AD Sign-in logs for suspicious logins to identify the compromise of privileged accounts**, for example for anomalous logins by country, impossible travel logins and logins from cloud services VPNs/VPSs/Azure/AWS/GCP (Note attackers have been seen using [residential IP proxy services or newly provisioned geo located infrastructure](https://www.mandiant.com/resources/russian-targeting-gov-business), to evade MFA and obfuscate logging (e.g. a geographically co-located azure instance))

--   **Review Azure AD Sign-in logs for password spraying, credential stuffing, brute forcing attacks targeting privileged accounts**, also repeated multi-factor authentication challenges being denied by the user / failing ([Attackers have been seen abusing multi-factor authentication by leveraging “push” notifications on smartphones](https://www.mandiant.com/resources/russian-targeting-gov-business)).
+-   **Review Azure AD Sign-in logs to identify password spraying, credential stuffing, brute forcing attacks targeting privileged accounts**, also repeated multi-factor authentication challenges being denied by the user / failing ([Attackers have been seen abusing multi-factor authentication by leveraging “push” notifications on smartphones](https://www.mandiant.com/resources/russian-targeting-gov-business)).

+-   **Review Azure AD Sign-in logs to identify multi-factor authentication requests to a user repeatedly being denied or failing.**

--   **Review Azure AD Sign-in logs for the use of legacy protocols** to login to privileged accounts (Attackers bypass requirements for multi-factor authentication by authentication with legacy protocols)
+-   **Review Azure AD Sign-in logs to identify the use of legacy protocols** to login to privileged accounts (Attackers bypass requirements for multi-factor authentication by authentication with legacy protocols)

--   **Review Azure AD Sign-in logs for anomalous logins from on-premises infrastructure** (used by attackers to bypass Conditional Access rules and requirements for multi-factor authentication)
+-   **Review Azure AD Sign-in logs to identify anomalous logins from on-premises infrastructure** (used by attackers to bypass Conditional Access rules and requirements for multi-factor authentication)

 -   **Review for fake devices being associated to privileged accounts**

 -   **Review for Azure AD Audit logs** for privileged accounts being created, accounts being added to privileged roles, or other suspicious events related to privileged accounts, for example passwords being reset, re-enrolling accounts for MFA.

 -   **Review risk events and detections associated with privileged account logins**

--   **Review the permissions of guest accounts and accounts used by third-parties** to identify evidence of accounts being added to privileged roles by the attacker.

--   **Review for Azure AD Sign-in logs for suspicious sign-ins from third-parties with partner relationships via delegated administrator permissions**

 ### Hunt for hijacked Azure AD Applications and Service Principals